Create Random Dungeons with Snippets

 Right-click here, and…

-…fill the Space Map
+…fill out the Space Map

 Entrance, Exits, Events, and Other Objects